ICR-SC/good-practice/docs/good/instructor/tuesday.md

 ## Part 2.3 (starts at 10 min, takes 8 min): Basic Git Commands

-### What I Say:
+>Let's turn our biomarkers project into a git repository and learn the basic commands.
-"Let's turn our biomarkers project into a git repository and learn the basic commands."
+>I am going to do this from the VSCode command line terminal.

 #### What I Type (Live Coding):
 ```bash